 You’ve landed your first job out of law school . . . congratulations!
 Now you’re all set to start working, but you may be a bit nervous about making a good impression as you launch your legal career.
 What can you do to start off on the right foot and

-Judges Reveal What It Takes To Get Inside Their Courtroom Student Lawyer sits down with five judges from the ABA Judicial Division to get their expert advice on landing a coveted judicial clerkship, making the most out of this opportunity once you're in their chambers, secrets to working well with judges,
+Student Lawyer sits down with five judges from the ABA Judicial Division to get their expert advice on landing a coveted judicial clerkship, making the most out of this opportunity once you're in their chambers, secrets to working well with judges, and other tips from the bench.
+MEET OUR JUDGES: Judge Delissa

 So you have decided to look for opportunities beyond your current law school’s typical geographic footprint.
 Or you’ve become so passionate about a practice focus that you are willing to go anywhere to practice.
 Here’s some practical tips for helping you figure that out.
 The